-I will pass around a seating chart on the first day of class.
+I will pass around a seating chart.
 You must be on the seating chart to receive credit for the course.
 If you are not on the seating chart, I will not turn in a grade for you at the end of the semester, even if you take the exam.
 It is your responsibility to see to it that your name is on the seating chart.

 You must sit in your assigned seat for each class.
 If you would like to move to a different seat after the first day, just let me know and I’ll be happy to adjust the seating chart.

-Procedure in case of absence: If you are absent for any class, please fill out one of the absence forms in the Dean of Students, which you can do on-line.
+Procedure in case of absence: If you are absent for any class for any reason (including an absence you expect to be unexcused), please fill out one of the absence forms in the Dean of Students, which you can do on-line.
 It’s fine to e-mail me as well, but you must submit the Dean of Students form in any case.
 As for what constitutes an excused absence, these include:

 I will keep you apprised of how many unexcused absences you have.
 If you think an absence that wasn’t excused should have been, or just have questions about why it wasn’t, it’s fine to talk to me about it in class or in my office.
 I don’t mind that at all.
 But all questions about the forms must be resolved before the start of exam period.

-You may tape the class only with my prior permission.
+You may tape or live-stream the class only with my prior permission.